United Nations Human Rights Council: Accusations of bias against Israel

-In July 2011, Richard Falk posted a cartoon that critics have described as anti-Semitic onto his blog.
+In July 2011, Richard Falk posted a cartoon that critics have described as antisemitic onto his blog.
 The cartoon depicted a bloodthirsty dog with the word "USA" on it wearing a kippah, or Jewish head covering.
 In response, Falk was heavily criticized by world leaders in the United States, certain European countries and Israel.

 At UNHRC's opening session in February 2011, U.S. Secretary of State Hillary Clinton criticized the council's "structural bias" against the State of Israel: "The structural bias against Israel – including a standing agenda item for Israel, whereas all other countries are treated under a common item – is wrong.
 And it undermines the important work we are trying to do together."

 In March 2012, the UNHRC was criticized for facilitating an event in the UN Geneva building featuring a Hamas politician.
 Israeli Prime Minister Benjamin Netanyahu castigated the UNHRC's decision stating, "He represents an organization that indiscriminately targets children and grown-ups, and women and men.
 Innocents – is their special favorite target".
 Israel's ambassador to the UN Ron Prosor denounced the speech stating that Hamas was an internationally recognized terrorist organization that targeted civilians.
 "Inviting a Hamas terrorist to lecture to the world about human rights is like asking Charles Manson to run the murder investigation unit at the NYPD", he said.

 The United States urged UNHRC in Geneva to stop its anti-Israel bias.
 It took particular exception to the council's Agenda Item 7, under which at every session, Israel's human rights record is debated.
 No other country has a dedicated agenda item.
 The US Ambassador to UNHRC Eileen Chamberlain Donahoe said that the United States was deeply troubled by the "Council's biased and disproportionate focus on Israel."
 She said that the hypocrisy was further exposed in the Golan Heights resolution that was advocated by the Syrian regime at a time when it was murdering its own citizens.

 On 19 June 2018, the United States pulled out of the UNHRC accusing the body of bias against Israel and a failure to hold human rights abusers accountable.
 Nikki Haley, US Ambassador to the UN, called the organisation a "cesspool of political bias".
 At UNHRC's 38th Session on 2 July 2018, Western nations de facto boycotted Agenda Item 7 by not speaking to it.
 Israel had been condemned in 78 resolutions by the Council since its creation in 2006—more resolutions condemning Israel than the rest of the world combined.